 Grade Received: A

 This assignment involved creating a communication device prototype using foam board and an Arduino Feather M0.
 Not only did this assignment get me to spend long nights in my kitchen with an X-Acto knife, some foam board, and perpetually complaining C++ code on the Arduino IDE, but it also taught me the wonderful (and oftentimes confusing) connection between software and hardware.
-Furthermore, it taught me the importance of documenting everything I do, as well as the importance of online forums, where I could search for my coding problems and find and test potential solutions until I find the one that is right for my situation.

 My communication device, which is called Help, was created based on what is a common problem in the classroom or lecture hall setting: when a concept becomes complicated or confusing for students, some students may be too embarrassed to raise their hands to ask for clarification.
 Another hurdle could be, especially in larger lectures, students may find it difficult to get noticed by the professor when they raise their hands in the first place.